rhaido/blog/2013/06/10/01-cleanbottle-cleaning.md

 world, and cleanbottle is not an exclusion from this rule.
 The mold collects itself in two places in this bottle:

-* Under the while sealings
+* Under the white sealings
 * Around and inside the yellow teat (nipple)
 * Inside the top lid, in the deep hole accessible from intenal site.